stickyvalentine/stickyvalentine.github.io/_posts/2018-11-17-emacs-keybindings-in-macos.md

 ---
 At work, I was given the choice between a MacOS or a Windows machine.
 My default answer is to take the Windows machine and put Linux on it.
 In this case, that wasn't a practical option.
-What I ended up with is a MacBook Air *and* a Windows Desktop.
+I ended up with a MacBook Air.
 Overall, I'm indifferent to these OSs and approach both with a bit of cynicism.
 Apple makes beautiful, expensive things that redefine the word 'proprietary'.
 Windows is a more accessible ad-driven mess.
 For all of it's [many faults](https://www.youtube.com/watch?v=WipM3SAYqK4), the only OS that I feel